michaeljornist/G2Mark/README.md

-# G2burn - Laser Engraving Application
+# G2burn - Laser Engraving Application (work in progress ... )

 A modern, object-oriented laser engraving application built with Python and Tkinter.
 This application provides an intuitive interface for creating designs and generating G-Code for GRBL-based laser engravers.